pylelab/CSSR/README.md

 coarse-grained 3D structures of RNAs.

 ## Installation ##
-We provide pre-compiled binaries for 64bit Linux and 64bit Windows at ``exe/CSSR-Linux64`` and ``exe/CSSR-Win64.exe``, respectively.
+We provide pre-compiled binaries for 64bit Linux, 64bit MacOS and 64bit Windows at ``exe/CSSR-Linux64``, ``exe/CSSR-Mac64`` and
+``exe/CSSR-Win64.exe``, respectively.
 No compilation is needed.

-For operating systems other than Linux or Windows, you can compile the program by:
+For operating systems other than those mentioned above, you can compile the program by:
 ```bash
 make exe/CSSR